MinervaCyy/p4-learning/Tool-Chain/README.md

-p4c, a reference compiler that supports several backends and easily integrates into vendor-specific backends. p4c-bmv2 – targets the behavioral model p4c-ebpf – targets the Extended Berkeley Packet Framework p4c-graphs – produces parser and table flow graph diagrams p4test – a simple frontend verifier for P4 programs behavioral-model, a simulation environment to run the P4 software switch, standalone or in Mininet. p4runtime, a specification and Protobuf/gRPC interface definition for a runtime API to control data plane programs.
+--p4c, a reference compiler that supports several backends and easily integrates into vendor-specific backends.
+--p4c-bmv2 – targets the behavioral model
+--p4c-ebpf – targets the Extended Berkeley Packet Framework --p4c-graphs – produces parser and table flow graph diagrams --p4test – a simple frontend verifier for P4 programs --behavioral-model, a simulation environment to run the P4 software switch, standalone or in Mininet.
+--p4runtime, a specification and Protobuf/gRPC interface definition for a runtime API to control data plane programs.
-PI is a reference implementation for P4Runtime p4runtime-shell is an interactive Python shell for P4Runtime based on IPython ptf, a packet test framework that interfaces with P4Runtime to enable switch configuration and test creation. p4app, a Docker container pre-packaged with a development environment to easily compile and deploy P4 programs using configuration rules. pna, ongoing work that will lead to a published Portable NIC Architecture specification p4app-switchML, accelerates the all-reduce communication primitive commonly used by distributed Machine Learning frameworks.
+--PI is a reference implementation for P4Runtime --p4runtime-shell is an interactive Python shell for P4Runtime based on IPython --ptf, a packet test framework that interfaces with P4Runtime to enable switch configuration and test creation.
+--p4app, a Docker container pre-packaged with a development environment to easily compile and deploy P4 programs using configuration rules.
+--pna, ongoing work that will lead to a published Portable NIC Architecture specification --p4app-switchML, accelerates the all-reduce communication primitive commonly used by distributed Machine Learning frameworks.